asehmi/auth-simple-for-streamlit/README.md

 ## TODO

-Caveat emptor: you're free to use this solution at your own risk.
-I have a few more things to do:
+Caveat emptor: You're free to use this solution at your own risk.
+I have a few features on my wish list:

-- Fix column and sort order in user table view from Airtable.

 - In addition to *username*, *password*, and *su* I want to add additional useful user data to the database: *logged_in*, *expires_at*, *logins_count*, *last_login*, *created_at*, *updated_at*.

-- Provide a Streamlit component wrapper to make it easy to _pip install_ and also use this simple authentication within custom component implementations.
+- Provide a Streamlit component wrapper to make it easy to _pip install_ (`st_auth` maybe??)
+- JavaScript API library making it easy to use the authentication DB in custom component implementations.
+- Would be nice to enhace the library and make an Auth0 provider (leverage my [Auth0 component](https://github.com/asehmi/Data-Science-Meetup-Oxford/tree/master/StreamlitComponent)).
 - Deploy the demo app on [Streamlit sharing](https://share.streamlit.io/) and use it's secrets store instead of my `.env` solution.